openmrs/openmrs-contrib-rest-api-docs/source/includes/User/privileges.md

 ### Create a privilege

-* To create a privilege you need to specify below attributes in the request body.
+* To create a privilege, you need to specify below attributes in the request body.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     #### Attributes